buildsi/build-abi-containers/README.md

 we can install a package and run tests.
 This means that to add a new testing base you should:

 1. Create a subdirectory that matches the name of the tester, e.g [docker/libabigail](docker/libabigail)
 2. Create a Dockerfile in this folder with an ubuntu 18.04 or 20.04 base that installs the testing framework.
 The executables that the tester needs should be on the path.
 The Dockerfile should accept a `LIBRARY_VERSION` build argument that will set one or more versions to build.
 You don't need to worry about an `ENTRYPOINT`, as it will be set on the build of the package testing container.
+You should also install `curl` for spack.

 #### 5. Create Dockerfile test template